lewagon/dotfiles/01-Ruby/01-Programming-basics/Optional-02-Ip-Address-Converter/README.md

 An IPv4 address is a 32-bit number that identifies a device on the internet.

-While computers read and write IP addresses as a 32-bit number, we prefer to read them in dotted-decimal notation, which is basically the number split into 4 chunks of 8 bits, converted to decimal, and delmited by a dot.
+While computers read and write IP addresses as a 32-bit number, we prefer to read them in dotted-decimal notation, which is basically the number split into 4 chunks of 8 bits, converted to decimal, and delimited by a dot.

 In this kata, you will create the function `ip_to_num` that takes an ip address string and converts it to a number, as well as the function `num_to_ip` that takes a number and converts it to an IP address string.